vb690/bazaar/shops/pascal_estimator/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-Small project showing the application of Polynomial Bayesian Ridge Regression for estimating the rigidity of a gel given the concentration of their components.
+Small project showing the application of Polynomial Bayesian Ridge Regression for estimating the rigidity of a gel given the concentration of its components.

 ## Motivation

+Let's immagine that we are working with a gel which rigidity in Pascal (Pa) is a function of the concentration of a component X in the gel.
+We do not know how this function looks like and the company producing the gel only provides the mean (and standard deviation) Pa for a restricted number of concentration values.
+Unfortunately for our use case we need to know the regidity of the gel for all the possible values of concentration.

 ## Features

+1. Create a flexible model for estimating the rigidity of a gel given the concentration of its components.
+2. Explicitly represent uncertainity in the estimation.
+3. Possibility to simulate synthetic data in case when only descriptive statistics are provided.
+4. Possibility to tune the hyper-parameters of the model used for estimation.

 ## How to use

 ```python
 CONCENTRATION = [1, 3, 7]
 PASCAL = [[5, 0.1], [55, 11], [341, 50]]